kgaughan/learning/0002-project-templating/README.rst

   register themselves

-- Also ends up installing Paste, PasteDeploy, and PasteScript_, which is peculiar to say the least
+- Also ends up installing Paste, PasteDeploy, and PasteScript_, which is peculiar to say the least [Edit: turns out that Templer is essentially a thin wrapper around PasteScript.]

 - Slight legacy Plone/Zope bias